ewonglab/BOM_package/README.md

-# BOM: predictive models to study motif composition of cis-regulatory sequences
+# BOM: predictive models to find important motifs at cis-regulatory sequences
 BAG-of-Motifs (BOM) is an R package that uses XGBoost to construct predictive models of cis-regulatory sequences between cell states.
 It then interprets the importance of each motif in the model using SHAP scores.

 ## Installation